 Yala National Park

-Yala National Park is the second-largest national park in Sri Lanka.
-The park encompasses 979 sq km (378 sq mi) of land.
-It’s located in the southeast portion of the country, near the town of Tissamaharama, and is about a six-hour drive from Colombo.
-Yala was designated a wildlife sanctuary in 1900 and then a national park in 1938.
-The park is a diverse ecosystem made up of shrubbery, grasslands, lagoons, forests, and even sandy beaches.
+Located in the southeast near the town of Tissamaharama, Yala National Park is the second-largest in Sri Lanka, covering 378 sq mi (979 sq km).
+It’s about a six-hour drive from Colombo.
+Yala was first declared a wildlife sanctuary in 1900 and became a national park in 1938.
+Its diverse landscape includes dry shrublands, grasslands, forests, lagoons, and even coastal areas with sandy beaches.

 Udawalawe National Park